 All registered participants, individuals or groups - are assigned to a Wings on King Assistant (WoKA).
-Your WoKA will meet you at the airport and be your island liaison or 'go to' person should you need assistance.
+Your WoKA will meet with you, pick you up from the airport if requested and be your island 'go to' person should you need assistance.
 They will provide you with a Wings on King Kit - see following.
-Some may be happy to accompany you if you request it or advise you if a Guide is available.

 Field Plan and Kit:

 Each registered group or individual are given a specific Field Plan and accompanying Survey Kit.
 This Plan takes your needs into account, available time and capabilities as you specify on Registration.
 It also reflects the needs of the Project by allocating the sites that are most in need of surveys, while ensuring you have a good look around the island and visit plenty of special places.
 The Kit

 contains a map, details of the survey sites and other relevant information you

 may need as well as a First Aid Kit.
 Surveys undertaken on private land are

 pre-arranged with landholders contacted, so they know when to expect you and

 You’re insured: The BirdLife Australia insurance policy requires that you

 sign a Field Work Plan and an Attendees List before you commence surveying.

 Your WoKA will obtain these signatures from you at your first meeting.